JasonElting/wsu-team-projects/README.md

 <br>

 ## Drone-Inventory App
 The Drone-Inventory App is the graphical user interface (GUI) for the Mobile RFID Reader project.
-The application operates on port 8000 and is accessible through the following URL or IP:
+The application operates on port 8000 and is accessible when on the WSU-Secure network through the following URL or IP:

 * URL: http://team21.cs.wright.edu:8000/rfid/api/v1/inventory